 - Living costs (hostel and food costs) when not working i.e. when travelling over several days to a job or if you are in between jobs

 “I managed this project for 5.5 years before relocating back to the UK to join the Oyster team.
-This programme is still very close to my heart so if you would like detailed information or advice, then please just ask! ” says Georgie, Marketing and Overseas Project Manager specialising in Australia and New Zealand
+This programme is still very close to my heart so if you would like detailed information or advice, then please just ask! ” says Georgie, Director, specialising in Australia and New Zealand

-Aussie farms are remote and the jobs that need doing are varied.
+An Australia farm job is remote and the work that needs doing is varied.
 You could be mustering sheep and cattle, doing essential maintenance around the farm, harvesting crops or looking after horses.
 There are also inside/outside roles such as station cooking, au pairing for a family or working in a rural pub.

 You’ll need to be ready to get stuck in and to work outdoors in all weather – no whingeing Poms, please!
 It’s tough, physical work, but you’ll come back stronger than when you left- in every way!